Operator SVD with Neural Networks via Nested Low-Rank Approximation: Introduction

 The standard approach to these problems in practice is to perform the matrix spectral decomposition using the standard techniques from numerical linear algebra~\citep{Golub--Van-Loan2013}.
-In machine learning, the size of the matrix is typically given by the size of the data sample.
+In machine learning, the size of the matrix is typically given by the size of the data sample or the dimensionality of data.
 In physical simulation, the underlying matrix scales with the resolution of discretization of a given domain.
-In general, the full eigendecomposition of a matrix can be performed in $O(N^3)$ time complexity if the matrix can be stored in memory.
-For large matrices, iterative subspace methods can efficiently find top eigenmodes via repeating matrix-vector products~\citep{Golub--Van-Loan2013}.
+For finding a few top (or bottom) eigenmodes, in general, iterative subspace methods such as Krylov subspace methods~\citep{Saad1981} and LOBPCG~\citep{Knyazev2001} can efficiently find top eigenmodes via repeating matrix-vector products~\citep{Golub--Van-Loan2013}.
+Note that the full eigendecomposition of a $N\times N$ matrix can be performed in $O(N^3)$ time complexity if the matrix can be stored in memory.
 For large-scale, high-dimensional data, however, the memory, computational, and statistical complexity of matrix decomposition algorithms poses a significant challenge in practice.
-As the data size (or the resolution of the grid in physical simulation) or the dimensionality of the underlying problem increases, the matrix-based approach becomes easily infeasible as simply storing the eigenvectors in memory is too costly.
+As the data size (or the resolution of the grid in physical simulation) or the dimensionality of the underlying problem increases, the matrix-based approach becomes easily infeasible as even storing the eigenvectors in memory is too costly.

 A promising alternative is to approximate the singular- or eigen-functions using parametric function approximators, assuming that there exists an abstract operator that induces a target matrix to decompose.
 In other words, we aim to approximate an eigenvector $\hat{\phiv}_\ell\in\Real^N$ by a single parametric function $\hat{\phi}_\ell\suchthat\Xc\to\Real$.
-In Fig.~\ref{fig:schematic}, we illustrate our framework NeuralSVD, which is a special instance of the parametric approach, as a schematic diagram.
-Unlike the nonparametric approach which relies on the Nystr\"om method~\citep{Williams--Seeger2000,Bengio--Delalleau--Le-Roux--Paiement--Vincent--Ouimet2004} to extrapolate eigenvectors to unseen points, the parametric eigenfunctions can naturally extrapolate without the storage and computational complexity of Nystr\"om; refer to Sec.~\ref{app:sec:nystrom} for a detailed discussion.
-Furthermore, given the exceptional ability of neural networks (NNs) to generalize with complex data, such as convolutional neural networks for images, transformers for natural language, and recently developed NN ansatzes for quantum chemistry~\citep{Hermann--Schatzle--Noe2020,Pfau--Spencer--Matthews2020}, one can anticipate better extrapolation performance than in the nonparametric, matrix approach.
-In the context of solving PDEs, the parametric approach stands out, notably because it necessitates only a sampler from a specified domain without the need for discretization.
-This is particularly advantageous as it helps mitigate the potential introduction of undesirable approximation errors.
+In Fig.~\ref{fig:schematic}, we illustrate the proposed framework NeuralSVD, which is a special instance of the parametric approach, as a schematic diagram.